dstdev/base-cluster-docs/docs/connect/index.md

 implementations of SSH is [OpenSSH](https://www.openssh.com).

-On a system with an SSH client installed, one can log into the Cori login nodes by running the following command:
+On a system with an SSH client installed, one can log into the Aries login nodes by running the following command:

 ```console